The objective of this study is to predict human wine taste preferences.

 We can calculate the data distributions and draw a histogram for each variable to see how they are distributed.
 The following figure shows the histogram for the quality data, which is the only target.

-As we can see, the target variable is very unbalanced since there are many quality scores around six and much less with values near 0 or 10.
+As we can see, the target variable is unbalanced since there are many quality scores around six and much less with values near 0 or 10.
 This will result in a poor-quality model.

 The following chart shows the correlations of the input variables with the target variable.